Robbbert/mameui/README.md

 What is MAMEUI?
 ===============
 MAMEUI has an inbuilt front-end allowing you to run a game from a list.
-It requires Windows 7 or later.
+It requires Windows 7 SP 1 or later.

 How to compile?